migamake/slicker-template/site/about.md

 ---
-title:       About Atreides Mining, Inc
+title:       About Example
 description: About the company and staff
 ---

 About the company
 =================

-Atreides Mining, Inc from Caladan
+Example from Caladan